10 Tips For Hosting The Ultimate Big Game Viewing Party, Virtually Or Within Your Bubble

 Tip #1: Run The Play Before The Game

 Wipe down your TV to get rid of unsightly dust and fix any glares you see reflected on the screen.
 It is a viewing party, after all, so you want to make sure everyone can actually see what’s going on.
-Before your guests arrive, test your TV and home sound system to make sure everything is in working order.
-You don’t want to miss kickoff because you couldn’t get the TV to work, and you don’t want to fail to hear the greatest one-liner in commercial history because the sound cut off.
+Before the game begins, test your TV and home sound system to make sure everything is in working order.
+You don’t want to miss kickoff because you couldn’t get the TV to work, and you don’t want to fail to hear the greatest one-liner in commercial history because the sound cut out.

 Tip #2: Decorate Like A Champion

-Part of the fun is rooting for a team, so help your guests celebrate each successful play by supplying proper cheering equipment.
+Create a fan zone.
+Part of the fun is rooting for a team, so celebrate each successful play with the proper cheering equipment.
 Purchase clappers, whistles and foam fingers for fans who like to get loud.
-Lay out markers and paper for guests to make their own signs.
-Create mini team flags by hot-gluing colored felt onto wooden sticks.
-Tape together skinny strips of colored paper to make your own pompoms.
+Lay out markers and paper for fans to make their own signs.
+Create mini team flags by hot-gluing colored felt onto wooden sticks and tape together skinny strips of colored paper to make your own pompoms.

+Style your concession stand.
 At a football viewing party, the action is usually around the TV or wherever the food is.
 Create a delicious playing field across your snack table by laying down a green tablecloth or scrap of AstroTurf with football field markings painted on.
 Call out refreshments with DIY mock “chalkboard” signs made with black foamcore boards.
-Put out yellow napkins to keep guests tidy and serve as makeshift flags on the play.
+Put out yellow napkins to keep things tidy and serve as makeshift flags on the play.
 If you have one of those big drink coolers, put water or another beverage in it and add it to the table to go with the football theme.
-Just make sure it doesn’t get dumped over a guest in celebration of a team’s victory.
+Just make sure it doesn’t get dumped over someone in celebration of a team’s victory.

 Some people come for the game, some for the commercials.
 Everyone comes for the food.
 Here’s how to win big with your party snacks.

+Stick with finger foods.
 Most people don’t expect fancy dishes or five-course meals when they attend a viewing party.
-In fact, since guests will be sitting on the couch or standing around the TV while also holding a drink or jumping up and down with every play, most will prefer finger foods that are easy to eat and not very messy.
-That means sticking to such staples as:
+In fact, since viewers will be sitting on the couch or standing around the TV while also holding a drink or jumping up and down with every play, most will prefer finger foods that are easy to eat and not very messy.
+That means sticking to such staples as chips and dip, cocktail weenies, deviled eggs, sliders, pizza or walking tacos.

-If you have guests with certain allergies, consider putting food they can’t eat on a separate table and make signs for any foods that contain allergens.
+If you have some in your household with certain allergies, consider putting food they can’t eat on a separate table and make signs for any foods that contain allergens.

-Instead of going all out on other decor, implement food you’re already making into the theme.
+Make your party platters part of the decor.
+Instead of going all-out on other decor, implement food you’re already making into the theme.
 Here are a few ideas, from simple to a little more complex.

 - Dip strawberries, apple slices or pretzel sticks in melted chocolate, then paint white chocolate laces on top to create sweet football snacks.